squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 {{{
 cache_dir ...
 7000 16 256
 }}}
 Its better to start out with a conservative setting and then, after the cache has been filled, look at the disk usage.
-If you think there is plenty of unused space, then increase the ''cache_dir'' setting a little.
+If you think there is plenty of unused space, then increase the cache_dir setting a little.

-If you're getting "disk full" write errors, then you definately need to decrease your cache size.
+If you're getting "disk full" write errors, then you definitely need to decrease your cache size.

 == I'm adding a new cache_dir.
-Will I lose my cache? == With Squid-2, you will not lose your existing cache.
-You can add and delete cache_dir lines without affecting any of the others.
+Will I lose my cache? == No. You can add and delete cache_dir lines without affecting any of the others.

 == Squid and http-gw from the TIS toolkit. ==
 Several people on both the fwtk-users and the squid-users mailing asked about using Squid in combination with http-gw from the [[http://www.tis.com/|TIS toolkit]].
 The most elegant way in my opinion is to run an internal Squid caching proxyserver which handles client requests and let this server forward it's requests to the http-gw running on the firewall.
 Cache hits won't need to be handled by the firewall.